julienchurch/flask_austin/README.md

 * PostgreSQL
 *libpq-dev

-None of this will work without these.
+None of this will work without these!
+If you need any guidance on how to install something or its dependencies, just gimme a shout.